How to Find the Perfect Bangs for Your Face Shape

 Emma McIntyre

 A style that is flattering on most people, regardless of face shape or hair texture?
-“A slightly grown out curtain fringe,” confirms Percival.
+“A slightly grown-out curtain bang,” confirms Percival.
 “They tend to be low-maintenance and easy to adapt to each individual when being cut in.”